WarStalkeR/OpenXcomExMore/README.md

 is enabled, in order to disable it, set value to `true`.
 If `craftClasses` value isn't defined/declared, the option will be ignored.

-**User Option Values (enforceable via 'fixedUserOptions'):**
+**Constants values for script files (with example below):**
+`constants:`
-`oxceBaseCraftListShowClass: true` defines if class column is shown in vessel list menu that is accessible from the base view.
+`  baseCraftListShowClass: true` defines if class column is shown in vessel list menu that is accessible from the base view.
 Default value is `false`.
-`oxceBaseCraftListClassShort: false` defines if class column uses short class abbreviation instead of full classification name.
+`  baseCraftListClassShort: false` defines if class column uses short class abbreviation instead of full classification name.
 Default value is `false`.
-`oxceBasescapeShortHangarLinks: true` defines if additional 'CRAFT>' text is hidden in the basescape, while mouse is over hangar facility with craft.
+`  baseShortHangarLinks: true` defines if additional 'CRAFT>' text is hidden in the basescape, while mouse is over hangar facility with craft.
 Default value is `false`.
-`oxcePediaFacilityLockedStats: true` defines, if amount of shown stat rows in in Facility's Ufopaedia entries is limited via this option.
+`  pediaFacilityLockedStats: true` defines, if amount of shown stat rows in in Facility's Ufopaedia entries is limited via this option.
 Default value is `false`, because vanilla never had more than 5 parameters.
-`oxcePediaFacilityRowsCutoff: 5` limits how much stat rows will be shown in Facility's Ufopaedia entries, if option `oxcePediaFacilityLockedStats` is enabled.
+`  pediaFacilityRowsCutoff: 5` limits how much stat rows will be shown in Facility's Ufopaedia entries, if option `oxcePediaFacilityLockedStats` is enabled.
-`oxcePediaFacilityColOffset: 10` adjusts column in Facility's Ufopaedia entries.
+`  pediaFacilityColOffset: 10` adjusts column in Facility's Ufopaedia entries.
 Useful, if you have hangars with many types of slots.
 Number indicates by how much column will be moved to the left.